 Analyzing Customer Interview Data

-After interviewing customers, data analysis is essential to uncover patterns and validate assumptions.
+After interviewing customers, data analysis is crucial for uncovering patterns and validating assumptions.

 1. Organize and Categorize Responses